earn-labs/liquid-dapp/README.md

 [Frontend](./frontend): Code for the mintig dApp using Nextjs and Wagmi (deployed on Vercel)

 ## Installation & Usage
-Refer to the documentation in the specific submodules.
+Refer to the documentation in the specific directories.

 <!-- CONTRIBUTING -->
 ## Contributing